soverenio/docs/docs/source/index.rst

 Technically, the Gateway consists of a standard proxy (a `Traefik <https://doc.traefik.io/traefik/>`_ fork), messaging system (`Apache Kafka <https://kafka.apache.org/documentation/>`_) and analytics component which detects PII based on custom machine learning algorithms.

-.. admonition:: Note
-   :class: note

-   As the Gateway interacts with the client's system asynchronously, proxied traffic isn't delayed by PII detection, and Soveren Gateway doesn't increase latency in any significant way.

-   Currently, Soveren supports PII detection only in JSON traffic.

 Soveren Cloud
 ^^^^^^^^^^^^^